ntop/ntopng/doc/nedge/src/bridging.rst

  # https://bugs.launchpad.net/ubuntu/+source/ifupdown/+bug/1643063
  # must specify the pre-up command and the vlan-raw-device

- auto br0.86
+ auto br0.15
- iface br0.86 inet static
+ iface br0.15 inet static
-      pre-up /sbin/ip link add link br0 name br0.86 type vlan id 86
+      pre-up /sbin/ip link add link br0 name br0.15 type vlan id 15
       vlan-raw-device br0
       address 10.10.10.1
       netmask 255.255.255.0

-The configuration above specifies to create a virtual interface br0.86 with VLAN
-86. The VLAN id (86 in this example) should match one of the VLAN ids flowing through the VLAN trunk.
+The VLAN ID (15 in the example) should match one of the VLAN IDs flowing through the VLAN trunk.
 Such virtual interface will be created after reboot.
 When the VLAN Trunk mode is running on the nEdge device, the administrator can connect to the management IP (10.10.10.1 in this example) by configuring a network interface on the same